epignatelli/helx/README.md

 # Helx

-Helx provides a single interface to a) interoperate between a variety of Reinforcement Learning environment and to b) code interacting agents.
+Helx provides a single interface to a) interoperate between a variety of Reinforcement Learning (RL)environment and to b) code interacting agents.
-It is an interface to jumpstart experiments
+It is designed to be agnostic to both the enviornment library (e.g., `gym`, `dm_control`) and the agent library (e.g., `pytorch`, `jax`, `tensorflow`).

+Why using `helx`?
+It allows to easily switch between different RL libraries, and to easily test your agents on different environments.

 ## Installation
 ```bash